manishkrkumar987-create/KoerberAssignment/README.md

 # Körber InventoryService & Order Management System

 ## 📦 Service Overview
-This project is a microservice-based solution for managing e-commerce stock and orders.
+This project is a microservice-based solution for managing stock and orders.
 It is built using Java 17 and Spring Boot, with a focus on the First Expired, First Out (FEFO) principle.

 # 🚀 Key Features